 The slogan “less government” permitted the conservatives’ cunning transformation of a crisis caused by banks into a crisis of public spending.
 It was a huge triumph of Tory dogma over the facts.
 And of course, our public services are being sold off to private companies.
 A few people are quietly making megabucks whilst the rest of us are told to “live within our means.”

 And anyone would think, to hear the Tories talk, that the “free-market” isn’t rigged to benefit the wealthy.
-There’s no such thing as an “invisible hand.”
-The bedroom tax, welfare cuts, public service cuts, cutting inheritance tax and handing tax breaks to the wealthy are, after all, examples of state interventions, and not “market forces”, which the Tories always use as a front to suck the life out of communities, and to keep people desperate.
+There’s no such thing as an “invisible hand” , unless you count the iron fist of the authoritarian state, getting on with getting their own way.
+The bedroom tax, welfare cuts, public service cuts, cutting inheritance tax and handing out tax breaks to the wealthy are, after all, examples of state interventions, and not “market forces”, which the Tories always use as a front to suck the life out of entire communities and to keep people desperate.

 The whole “public sector/private sector” distinction is an invention of the cheap-labour conservatives.
 They say that the “private sector” exists outside and independently of the “public sector”.
 The public sector, according to cheap-labour ideology, can only “interfere” with the “private sector”, and that such “interference” is “inefficient”, “costly” and “unprincipled”.